Banking Responsible Investments Products & Services

 A donor who is passionate about providing equal opportunities to disadvantaged children worked with SymAsia's philanthropy advisors to develop a tutoring program aimed at leveling the educational playing field for children who come from underprivileged families and have poor grades in school.
 Aside from having students benefit from the learning support they receive, the program also seeks to employ tutors who themselves require additional income to support themselves financially.

 In microfinance, investments are designed to provide economically disadvantaged people – especially those in emerging markets and developing countries – with access to financial services.
 Our activities in this area benefited over 3 million people in 2016.
 Microfinance started as a very simple concept: to provide working capital loans as small as USD 100 or less to the poor – who have little or no collateral – in groups, so that members guarantee repayments.
 Over time, the services have expanded from these group loans to individual lending, and from loans to insurance, savings and fund transfers.
 Microfinance offers interested clients an investment opportunity that generates both a social and a financial return.
-To find out more about microfinance and investment products in Switzerland, visit the dedicated page for products and services in this field.
 To learn about our Microfinance Capacity Building Initiative and our various social commitments in this field, visit the microfinance website.

 Market-based financing mechanisms from the private finance sector have great potential where the conservation of nature is concerned.
 We have strengthened our activities in the area of conservation finance, which allows for both the long-term protection of natural value and a financial return for investors.